 Squash is a fast-moving racket sport.
 It can be played with two people in a singles match and four people in a doubles contest.
 The game is played within a four-walled court, with a small, hollow rubber ball.
 Both players are also equipped with squash rackets.

 What are the Benefits?

 You're on fire.
 You're chasing every ball, thriving on adrenaline as the rally goes on, enjoying banter with your mate and getting fit without thinking about it.
 This is sport as you’ve never experienced before."

-The game of Squash is a great upper and lower body workout, strengthening muscles and burning up to 800 calories per hour – perfect for older people who are looking to stay healthy.
-Remember, the NHS advise that older people looking for a more intense workout routine should aim for 75 minutes of vigorous aerobic activity, and strength exercises on two or more days a week that work the major muscles in their body.
+The game of Squash is a great upper and lower body workout, strengthening muscles and burning up to 800 calories per hour - perfect for older people who are looking to stay healthy.
+Remember, the NHS advises that older people looking for a more intense workout routine should aim for 75 minutes of vigorous aerobic activity, and strength exercises on two or more days a week that work the major muscles in their body.

-You’re constantly moving your body during a game of squash, chasing a ball which can reach speeds of up to 170mph in some games.
+You're constantly moving your body during a game of squash, chasing a ball that can reach speeds of up to 170mph in some games.
 So, playing a game of squash can improve the following aspects of your health:

-- Cardiovascular – You’ll be running, leaping and diving for that ball.
+- Cardiovascular - You'll be running, leaping, and diving for that ball.

 - Core strength.

 Of course, you'll also be improving your hand-eye coordination and agility on the court.
 Your brain will constantly be working as you try to work out how and where to hit the ball, in order to gain an advantage over your opponent.
 Concentration is key during a game of squash.
 You've always got the be thinking ahead and looking to out-smart your rival - you cannot take your eye off the ball for a second.